mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Fireworks Mode
-The Fireworks Mode plays randomly chosen Firework Animations
+The Fireworks Mode plays randomly chosen firework animations

-Status LED: ON in show pause, OFF during show

-Press MODE-> Switch to placement Test
+Status LED: ON in show pause, OFF during running pattern Press MODE-> Switch to Show Mode

-Press STEP-> Switch to Show Mode
+Press STEP-> Change to next fireworks pattern

-STEP Hold 2 sec and release: Switch to Placement Test
+MODE Hold 2 sec and release: Switch to Placement Test

 ### Placement Test
 The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.